How to Bid on Commercial Construction Projects

 Online Construction Bid Systems

-The development of the Internet over the past two decades has significantly changed many aspects of the construction industry.
-For more than a century, a company bidding on a project had to send large amounts of paperwork to a potential client for consideration; now, an online construction bid can be made, finishing the bid process with the click of a mouse.
+The Internet has significantly changed many aspects of the construction industry.
+Traditionally, companies bidding on a project had to send large amounts of paperwork to a potential client for consideration.
+Today, construction bids can be created and submitted online, finishing the bid process with the click of a mouse.

-- Selection of appropriate procurement and contracting strategies, and nomination of an appropriate principal in the contracts.
+- Selection of appropriate procurement and contracting strategies as well as the nomination of an appropriate principal in the contracts